ZachGleason/SportsTeam/README.md

 # SportsTeam
-Creating a Full-Stack MERN Application for creating players, deleting, and selecting if they are playing in a game.
+Creating a Full-Stack MERN Application for creating players, deleting, and selecting if they are playing, not playing, and or undecided.

 https://user-images.githubusercontent.com/95555052/166080388-923dd1c0-8359-460e-acb6-90fc5383b2b5.mov